intergo/sms.to-php/README.md

 ## Documentation

-The documentation for the SMS.to RESR API is located [here](https://sms.to/api-docs)
+The documentation for the SMS.to REST API is located [here](https://sms.to/api-docs)